 Since the Berry Burn Wind Farm started operating in 2014, the Fund has distributed almost £860,000 to more than 100 local groups, projects and initiatives.
 Communities are invited to apply for funding, and funding awards are made three times a year.
-The deadline for the next round of funding is Monday 7 May - more information can be found at www.berryburncommunityfund.co.uk
+More information can be found at www.berryburncommunityfund.co.uk

 Consulting The Community

 We wanted to make sure that as many people as possible knew about our face to face engagement events.
 This included:

 - individually mailing homes within 10km with a project newsletter

 - public notices in the Northern Scot, Aberdeen Press & Journal and Forres Gazette

 - posters to community and commercial premises within a 15km radius

 - meetings with local stakeholders to discuss our engagement activity